-In order to support children' understanding of mental health, we have introduced wellbeing time in all classes.
-During this time, teachers introduce children to a range of different strategies they can use when feeling anxious, worried, frustrated or even angry, in order to help improve wellbeing.
+In order to support children' understanding of mental health, we introduce children to a range of different strategies they can use when feeling anxious, worried, frustrated or even angry, in order to help improve wellbeing.
 Initially teachers identify when this is needed and model the process for the children.
 As children mature we encourage them to take more responsibility for their own wellbeing, to identify which strategies are most effective for them and to identify when they would benefit from wellbeing time.